Erotemic/crall-thesis-2017/newchap4_algos.md

     * Solve a relaxed version of the ILP to obtain fractional values.
-    * Either apply a randomized rounding scheme to achieve an integral solution OR define an instance of hitting set using the fractional values and then approximiately solve the hitting set problem using a greedy approach.
+    * Either apply a randomized rounding scheme to achieve an integral solution OR define an instance of hitting set using the fractional values and then approximately solve the hitting set problem using a greedy approach.
 * We can use this same idea between consistent CCs with at least one negative reviewed edge if we care about detecting false negatives.
 However, we would use a different (larger) diameter parameter and we would also include the no-match edges